socketry/async-job-adapter-active_job/guides/getting-started/readme.md

 The `async-job-active_job-adapter` gem provides an Active Job adapter for the `async-job` gem.
 This allows you to use the `async-job` gem with Rails' built-in Active Job framework.

-- The {ruby Async::Job::ActiveJob::Dispatcher} class manages zero or more pipelines, which consist of job queueing and job processing.
+- The {ruby Async::Job::ActiveJob::Dispatcher} class manages zero or more queues.
 - The {ruby Async::Job::ActiveJob::Railtie} class provides a convenient interface for configuring the integration.

-In general, `Async::Job` has a concept of queues, where jobs enter into a queue, may get serialized to a backend, then deserialized and processed.
+In general, `Async::Job` has a concept of queues, where jobs enter into a queue, may get serialized to a queue, then deserialized and processed.
 This ActiveJob adapter provides {ruby Async::Job::ActiveJob::Interface} which goes at the head of the queue, and matches the interface that ActiveJob expects for enqueueing jobs.
 At the tail of the queue, the {ruby Async::Job::ActiveJob::Executor} class is responsible for processing jobs by dispatching back into ActiveJob.

 ## Usage